I want to remove a discriminatory provision from a deed.

 Common questions about Discriminatory Deed Provisions

 A deed is a legal paper that transfers real estate ownership and is recorded (filed) in the local land records.
+Learn more by reading Property Deed Basics.

 Look at the document itself.
 The wording will sound discriminatory.
 It may say that the property's use, sale, or lease can be restricted simply because of the race, color, religion, or national origin of the buyer or renter, for example.